MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 > The two segments are only coupled if a change to one segment implies a change to another segment.

-Coupling is important because the costs of changing software are dominated by rippling changes -which means one section of code is coupled to another section.
+Coupling is important because the costs of changing software is dominated by rippling changes.
+When you see rippling changes in a code base, it is an indication that these segments are coupled to each other.

-Exponetially rippling changes kills you in software design.
+Exponentially rippling changes kills you in software design.

 Reducing coupling takes effort - the more you try to reduce coupling, the more expensive it gets.